benjaminmweribaya/item-search-app/README.md

-# 🍎 ReactJS Item Search App with Favorites & Debounced Search
+# 🍎 Item Search App with Favorites & Debounced Search

 This is a simple and elegant ReactJS web application that allows users to: